-E-Cigarettes represent the best method yet to reduce the smoking-related death and disease rate, because they are a clean nicotine delivery system and reproduce the smoking experience better than any other product.
+E-Cigarettes represent the best method yet to reduce the smoking-related death and disease rate because they are a clean nicotine delivery system and reproduce the smoking experience better than any other product.
 Swedish Snus is the best proven safe and effective replacement for smoking , but Snus is not seen as anywhere near as popular by comparison.
-The target markets for e-cigarettes are older smokers who have failed in several quit attempts, and parents who want to keep their health and not subject their children to smoke; but it is likely that most smokers can successfully switch to an e-cigarette given the motivation, good resources and correct support.
+The target markets for e-cigarettes are older smokers who have failed in several quit attempts, and parents who want to keep their health and not subject their children to smoke; but it is likely that most smokers can successfully switch to an e-cigarette given the motivation, good resources, and correct support.

-The basic principal behind electronic cigarettes is Tobacco Harm Reduction: the replacement of a dangerous delivery system by a clean one.
+The basic principle behind electronic cigarettes is Tobacco Harm Reduction: the replacement of a dangerous delivery system by a clean one.
 The harm is almost all caused by the smoke; remove the smoke and most of the potential for harm goes with it.
 For the vast majority of people, responsible consumption of nicotine poses no identifiable risk.
-There are no clinical trials or surveys that show responsible nicotine consumption over several decades has any elevated risk, and this can be clearly seen at population level from the Snus data.
+There are no clinical trials or surveys that show responsible nicotine consumption over several decades has an elevated risk, and this can be clearly seen at the population level from the Snus data.
 Indeed, the Snus data shows the opposite: long-term ad lib nicotine consumption is all but harmless.

 What evidence is there that this approach works?

 Sweden reduced their smoking prevalence by 45%, with the smoking-related mortality rate falling in parallel, due to smokers changing in large numbers to the specially-processed smokeless tobacco known locally as Snus.
-As a result they have the lowest smoking-related death rate in the developed world by a wide margin, understandable since they now have the lowest number of smokers: just 11% of the population at Q3 2012.
+As a result, they have the lowest smoking-related death rate in the developed world by a wide margin, understandable since they now have the lowest number of smokers: just 11% of the population at Q3 2012.
 It’s known as ‘the Swedish Miracle’ in public health circles .

 More than 150 clinical studies of Snus over more than 25 years with trials including tens of thousands of subjects demonstrate clearly that ad lib consumption of nicotine over decades has no statistically significant risk.
 The facts show the same thing: Sweden’s smoking-related mortality figures show an unprecedented reduction in the death rate (the lowest of any developed country by a wide margin, and about half the EU average).
 From this it can be seen that (a) this approach is not new, indeed it has been exceptionally successful for many decades, and (b) the evidence base for advocating this approach is extremely strong – in fact irrefutable.